Sant Pere de Rodes

 13. Deulofeu, (see above, Nr.
 8) p.
 17

-14. Lorés (see above, Nr.
+15. Lorés (see above, Nr.
 11), p.
 20. A close examination of Google Earth Pro shows a number of landslides around Mont Verdera which could have covered the cave.
+We should also consider that part of the mountain top could have broken off during the quakes as the rubble below suggests.

 Copyright © 2018 by Grailgate